canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

     return "Done"
 ```

 8. Create the next pipeline step that will do hyperparameter tuning using Katib and a training container image `docker.io/misohu/kubeflow-training:latest`.
-For more details on the training container image refer to Appendix A of this guide.
+For more details on the training container image refer to [resources README](./resources/README.md) of this guide.

 ```
 # Katib hyperparameter tuning operation.